aminrj/aminrj.github.io/_posts/2026-01-31-Build-production-ready-llam-agents.md

 The trick is in the details — Notebook 03 walks through three decisions that matter:

-1. Temperature choice: Use 0.1 for classification tasks.
+1. **Temperature:** Use 0.1 for classification tasks.
 You want consistency, not creativity.
-Same tender should get same result every time.
+Same tender should get the same result every time.

-2. Prompt engineering: This controls randomness in the LLM’s output.
-Use 0.1 for classification tasks — you want the same tender to get the same result every time.
 Higher values (0.7+) are for creative tasks where you want variety.

-3. Prompt specificity: Don’t say “analyze this tender.”
-Tell the LLM exactly what you’re looking for:
+2. **Prompt specificity:** Don't say "analyze this tender."
+Tell the LLM exactly what you're looking for:

 CRITERIA FOR RELEVANCE:
 A tender is relevant if it involves: